BettercareHealth/bettercare/chw-sample/0-2-copyright.md

 * Non-Commercial — You may not use the material for commercial purposes.
 * No Derivatives — If you remix, transform, or build upon the material, you may not distribute the modified material.

-For any other uses, please contact [Electric Book Works](http://electricbookworks.com).
+For any other uses, please contact [Bettercare](http://bettercare.co.za).